-- (5) This row does not include shares owned by MDB, of which Mr. DiGiandomenico is a co-founder.
+- common stock issued and outstanding immediately after the closing of this offering, which amounts include the 671,572 shares issuable to Einstein immediately prior to the consummation of the offering, and assumes that none of the beneficial owners named above purchases shares in this offering. - (5) This row does not include shares owned by MDB, of which Mr. DiGiandomenico is a co-founder.
 See the section of this prospectus below titled "Underwriting (Conflicts of Interest)". - (6) Shares represented in this row are owned by MDB, of which Mr. Marlett is Chief Executive Officer and a co-founder.
 Mr. Marlett has sole voting and dispositive power with respect to these shares.
 Mr. Marlett disclaims any beneficial ownership of the shares included in the table above except to the extent of his respective pecuniary interests therein, and this prospectus shall not be deemed an admission that Mr. Marlett is the beneficial owner of such securities. - (7) The address of MDB is 2425 Cedar Springs Road, Dallas, Texas 75201. - (8) Beneficial ownership information of Einstein includes 671,572 shares of common stock issuable to Einstein immediately prior to the consummation of the offering pursuant to the license agreement described in the section of this prospectus titled "Business-Our License Agreement with Einstein".
-The address of Einstein is 1300 Morris Park Avenue, Bronx, New York 10461. - (9) The address of Steven C. Almo is 1300 Morris Park Avenue, Bronx, New York 10461.
+The address of Einstein is 1300 Morris Park Ayenue, Bronx, New York 10461. - (9) The address of Steven C. Almo is 1300 Morris Park Avenue, Bronx, New York 10461.
 Mr. Almo is also the Chairman of our Scientific and Clinical Advisory Board. - (10) The address of Mark Strome is 100 Wilshire Boulevard, Suite 1750, Santa Monica, California 90401. - (11) Consists of (a) 555,556 shares of common stock held by Mark and Tammy Strome Family Trust (as to which Mr. Strome has voting and investment power); and (b) 60,000 shares of common stock held by Strome Mezzanine Fund, LP (as to which Mr. Strome has voting and investment power). - (12) The address of Peter A. Appel is 3505 Main Lodge Drive, Coconut Grove, Florida 33133.